 depending on who you talk to.

-Here I am with two near identical, none hand
+Here I am in 2016 with two near identical, none hand

 wheel, early production Moldacots (with the poor bobbin system that

 was soon modified).
 They came out of different factories early in